lednikita0481/SIMD/README.md

 # Conclusion

 Using SIMD instructions in the code with plenty of the same calculations can speed it up many times.
-Code become a bit harder to read, but the results of getting over yourself and writing more effective code are impressing!
+Code becomes a bit harder to read, but the results of getting over yourself and writing more effective code are impressing!